Younus10/Vision_voice_demo/README.md

 * Open `http://127.0.0.1:7860` in your browser.
 * Upload a short video (mp4 recommended).
 * Click **Process Video**.
-* View the annotated frame, text summary, and listen to the audio narration.
+* View the annotated frame, read the text summary, and listen to the audio narration.

 ---